senderdvir/ZeroNetworks/Design+Assumptions.md

 ### Design
 - You provided the local data environment tools: **Postgres** and **Trino**.
 These are used as the primary data tools for this project.
+- There only way to use trime tavel(like in iceberg) is to save the aggregated data with is_current value.
+- The code should be runnable this scheduler like Airflow or any other scheduler.
+- The code should be easy to add more logic and tables and need to be clear how to do that.

 ### Assumptions
 1. **Ingestion**: